-- E. The certification of the results of the count together with all ballots and envelopes, whether open or unopened, and other related material shall be delivered by the electoral board to the clerk of the circuit court and retained by him as provided for in §§ 24.2-668 and 24.2-669. - 197 F. It is unlawful for any person to knowingly possess any firearm as defined in § 18.2-308.2:2 198 within 100 feet of any building, or part thereof, used as the meeting place for the local electoral board 199 while the electoral board meets pursuant to this section, unless such person is (i) a law-enforcement officer 200 or a retired law-enforcement officer qualified pursuant to subsection C of § 18.2-308.016; (ii) occupying 201 his own private property that falls within 100 feet of such building, or part thereof, used as the meeting 202 place for the local electoral board while the electoral board meets pursuant to this section; or (iii) an armed 203 security officer, licensed pursuant to Article 4 (§ 9.1-138 et seq.) of Chapter 1 of Title 9.1, whose 204 employment or performance of his duties occurs within 100 feet of any building, or part thereof, used as 205 the meeting place for the local electoral board while the electoral board meets pursuant to this section. - 206
+E. The certification of the results of the count together with all ballots and envelopes, whether open or unopened, and other related material shall be delivered by the electoral board to the clerk of the circuit court and retained by him as provided for in §§ 24.2-668 and 24.2-669.

+F. It is unlawful for any person (i) to knowingly carry on or about his person any firearm as defined in § 18.2-308.2:2 and (ii) to knowingly do so within 100 feet of any building, or part thereof, used as a meeting place for the local electoral board, unless such person is (a) a law-enforcement officer or a retired law-enforcement officer qualified pursuant to subsection C of § 18.2-308.016; (b) occupying his own private property that falls within 100 feet of the building used as a meeting place; or (c) an armed security officer, licensed pursuant to Article 4 (§ 9.1-138 et seq.) of Chapter 1 of Title 9.1, whose employment or performance of his duties occurs within 100 feet of any building, or part thereof, used as the meeting place for the local electoral board while the electoral board meets pursuant to this section.